Sharp phase transition for Gaussian percolation in all dimensions: Introduction

-Our approach is based on an interpolation scheme aimed at integrating out the long-range and infinitesimal correlations of the model, thus comparing it with a truncated and discretized counterpart.
-This strategy was inspired by a recent proof \cite{DGRS19} of sharpness for the level-sets of the (discrete) Gaussian free field (GFF) on $\Z^d$, $d\geq 3$.
-However, we would like to stress that the fields considered in the present paper have faster decay of correlations than the GFF and belong to a different universality class (namely, that of Bernoulli percolation).
+Beyond the contrast between discrete and continuum setup, we would like to stress that the fields considered in the present paper have faster decay of correlations than the GFF and belong to a different universality class (namely, that of Bernoulli percolation).
 Another important difference with \cite{DGRS19} is that we do not prove the most classical notion of ``supercritical sharpness'', i.e.~that local uniqueness events happen with high probability in the supercritical phase.
 Nonetheless, we strongly believe that our theorem is the first step to proving this result for the Gaussian fields considered here.
 We would also like to highlight that unlike \cite{DGRS19}, our interpolation scheme leads to a global comparison result that is valid throughout the parameter space and does not require the assumption (by contradiction) that sharpness does not hold.
 We believe that this global comparison result may be of independent interest.